changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     -SqlDatabaseName '<shard_database_name>'

 ### <a name="option-2-map-the-data-for-a-range-mapping"></a>Opcja 2: mapowanie danych dla mapowania zakresu
-Dodaj mapowanie zakresu dla wszystkich dzierżawy identyfikator zakresu - skojarzenia bazy danych:
+Dodaj mapowania zakresu dla wszystkich dzierżawy identyfikator zakresu - skojarzenia bazy danych:

     # Create the mappings and associate it with the new shards
     Add-RangeMapping